ssolan5/SpooferFingerprint/README.md

 # List of websites or types of websites that tend towards doing fingerprinting

-a.Ecommerce for online shopping and services b.Ad-powered free services like search and e-mail c.Advertisers and big personal data sellers d.Operating systems including extreme levels of tracking built-in to Windows 10, e.News content from online newspapers and blogs f.Entertainment, gossip, videos, and stories g.Services such as restaurant delivery and groceries h.Hospitality and travel including hotel websites, travel agencies, and airlines i.Social networks, especially the most popular (Facebook, Instagram, Twitter) j.Internet Services including web hosting, build your own websites, and shopping cart software k.Mobile games, apps, and smart phone targeted content
+- Ecommerce for online shopping and services
+- Ad-powered free services like search and e-mail
+- Advertisers and big personal data sellers
+- Operating systems including extreme levels of tracking built-in to Windows 10,
+- News content from online newspapers and blogs
+- Entertainment, gossip, videos, and stories
+- Services such as restaurant delivery and groceries
+- Hospitality and travel including hotel websites, travel agencies, and airlines
+- Social networks, especially the most popular (Facebook, Instagram, Twitter)
+- Internet Services including web hosting, build your own websites, and shopping cart software
+- Mobile games, apps, and smart phone targeted content

 # Values that most fingerprinting companies forget to spoof ----